IMDB ‘Sherlock’ Trivia: Freeman’s Real-Life Relationship Is Like Fiction Imitating Reality And Cumberbatch’s Lineage Is Like Destiny

 Vivian tries to shoot Sherlock but Mary, who was also there accompanying him, saved the detective by blocking the bullet with her body.

-John arrived just after Mary is shot and right before she dies she tells her husband how happy she was just being Mary Watson.
-When Mary finally dies John’s grief turns to fury when he starts blaming Sherlock for his wife’s death.
-Seeing that he promised to keep them safe John says that Sherlock broke his vow and because of that he hates him with every fiber of his being.
+John arrived just after Mary is shot and right before she dies, she tells her husband how happy she was just being Mary Watson.
+When Mary finally dies, John’s grief turns to fury when he starts blaming Sherlock for his wife’s death.
+Seeing that he promised to keep them safe, John says that Sherlock broke his vow and because of that, he hates him with every fiber of his being.

-Now that the ties that bind Sherlock and John has totally come undone there’s no telling what will happen next for the crime-fighting duo and fans of the series would have to wait for the next episode to see how they will move on from their current situation.
+Now that the ties that bind Sherlock and John have totally come undone, there’s no telling what will happen next for the crime-fighting duo, and fans of the series will have to wait for the next episode to see how they will move on from their current situation.

 Unfortunately, John’s loss seems like a subtle imitation of reality when Martin Freeman announced his separation from Amanda Abbington late last year.